vectordotdev/vector/docs/setup/installation/platforms/docker.md

 distribution built around musl libc and BusyBox.
 It is considerably smaller in size than other Docker images and statically links libraries.
 This is the image we recommend due to it's small size and reliability.

-### timberio/vector:&lt;version&gt;-debian-slim

-This image is based on `debian:9-slim` which is much smaller (up to 30x), and thus leads to much slimmer images in general.

-This variant is highly recommended when final image size being as small as possible is desired.
-To minimize image size, it's uncommon for additional related tools (such as git or bash) to be included.
-Using this image as a base, add the things you need in your own Dockerfile.

 ### timberio/vector:&lt;version&gt;-debian